 Music is an important part of every child’s life at Port Regis and it appears on every pupil’s timetable.
-Every 7 year old learns the recorder and is taught how to read music, while every 8 year old learns the violin.
+Every 7 year old learns the recorder and is taught how to read music, every 8 year old learns the violin and all 9 year olds who not learning the piano are taught keyboard skills.

-As well as the more popular orchestral instruments, pupils at Port Regis have taken up the bagpipes, marimba, tuba, oboe, bassoon, double bass and harp to name just a few.
+As well as the more popular orchestral instruments, pupils at Port Regis have taken up the marimba, tuba, oboe, bassoon, viola and double bass to name just a few.

 - 17 large, naturally lit practice and teaching rooms, each containing a Yamaha upright piano including specific rooms for brass, woodwind, percussion and strings